Sorry, you need to enable JavaScript to visit this website.

 Since NGS showed Mr. B's iCCA was FGFR2 fusion positive, he was initiated on PEMAZYRE as second-line therapy.
 After 10 weeks on PEMAZYRE, Mr. B achieved a partial response, as assessed via positron-emission tomography/computed tomography.
 At 12 months, subsequent scans showed Mr. B's iCCA to be stable.

 At his 6-month follow-up, Mr. B experienced an onset of asymptomatic retinal pigment epithelial detachment, or RPED, but it remained stable upon subsequent examinations.
-He also experienced mild hyperphosphatemia, which was managed through low-phosphate diet counseling and sevelamer.
+He also experienced mild hyperphosphatemia. which was managed through low-phosphate diet counseling and sevelamer.
+As of November 2022, Mr. B's treatment with PEMAZYRE was ongoing.

 PEMAZYRE is an oral FGFR1/2/3 inhibitor that is indicated for the treatment of adults with previously treated, unresectable locally advanced or metastatic CCA with an FGFR2 fusion or non—fusion arrangement.
 It was studied in FIGHT—202, the largest clinical trial to date for an approved second—line treatment for FGFR2 fusion—positive CCA.
 PEMAZYRE was approved by the FDA based on results from this study.

 FIGHT-202 was a Phase 2, multicenter, open-label, single-arm study in previously treated patients with locally advanced or metastatic CCA who had an FGFR2 fusion or non-fusion rearrangement, as determined by FoundationOne® CDx performed at a central laboratory.
-Patients received PEMAZYRE in 21-day cycles at a dosage Updaof 13.5 mg orally once daily for 14 days, followed by 7 days off therapy, until disease progression or unacceptable toxicity.
+Patients received PEMAZYRE in 21-day cycles at a dosage of 13.5 mg orally once daily for 14 days, followed by 7 days off therapy, until disease progression or unacceptable toxicity.

 The efficacy population consisted of 107 patients with disease that had progressed on or after at least 1 prior therapy.
 The primary endpoint was overall response rate, or ORR.
 Secondary endpoints included duration of response, or DoR; disease control rate, or DCR; progression-free survival, or PFS; overall survival, or OS; and safety.